 So, it’s obvious that there are lots more hidden gems in the roaming hills of Newcastle, the dark valleys of Delgany, the winding back alleys of Kilcoole, the mean streets of Charlesland and the, eh, Parisienne walkways of Greystones.

 Up for grabs are two days in Hive Studios with the renowned Eoin Whitfield, a video shoot with the rockin’ Oscar Hackett and his Never Meant crew, plus a photo shoot with the acclaimed, famed and mildly ashamed Pablo Photography.

 Oh, and some cover story glory with a top-of-the-range, oven-ready, Grade A one-on-one interview in your soaraway Guide.
 John Lee HOOKER!

-Sponsored by Greystones Municipal District Council, just send your MP3, video or link to email@example.com June 30th, and, hey, fame and fortune will be yours by July.
-Or August, at the latest.
+Sponsored by Greystones Municipal District Council, the 2020 competition has been moved to 2021.
+Just send your MP3, video or link to email@example.com, and, hey, fame and fortune will be yours.
 Our judges – including young Mr Whitfield and the been-there-nailed-it Dylan E. Crampton – are waiting patiently in GG’s soundproof booth for your sonic masterpieces.
 So, move your ass.
 And brace yourself for a live showcase in The Hot Spot too…

-To get the rock rollin’, The Artist Formerly Known As Alan Adamson has asked us to once again enter his take on The King’s Suspicious Minds for this year’s competition…
+To keep your rockin’ in the meantime, The Artist Formerly Known As Alan Adamson has asked us to once again enter his take on The King’s Suspicious Minds for 2021’s competition…